haberda/jackett-addon/jackett/DOCS.md

 ## Changelog & Releases

-The format of the log is based on the upstream Jackett software.
+The versioning of this add-on is based on the upstream Jackett software.
+However, the changelog is only releated to the add-on, not the upstream software.